andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

 ```

 ## Conclusion
-Running the SDK from a local machine can come in handy for development so being able to properly and securely authenticate is very important.
+Running the SDK from your local machine is very important and valuable to be able to provide tooling and improve your developers experience.
-We went through a couple of ways you can authenticate code that is being executed locally, there are other ways you can authenticate, so if these options do not work for you do to organization security policies I recommend looking into the documentation or reach out to the community to find which one fits you best.
+We went through some of the ways you can authenticate code that is being executed locally when you have several profiles  .
+There are other ways you can authenticate, so if these options do not work for you do to organization security policies or any other reason, I recommend looking into the documentation or reach out to the community to find which one fits you best.